bewniac/bewniac.github.io/_posts/2019-07-15-zerotrustingmyhome.markdown

 date:   2019-07-15 15:14:24 +0200
 categories: networking zerotrust
 ---
 So I've started my migration in my home environment from a perimeter based model to the zero trust.
 By first of all implementing some services like DNS, reverse proxy and a certificate authority.
 My goal is to make this transition as easy and transparent as possible because my fiance do not enjoy me making it harder to access network resources.
-First of all, let's try to implement a DNS server.
+First of all, let's try to deply a DNS server.

 ## DNS Server
 I've chosen to make my own life harder for myself and installed bind as my DNS server.
 [Bind](https://www.isc.org/bind/) got a lot of features and could be a pain to configure what I've heard, but for a home environment the setup and configuration wasn't that difficult.
 I've run through what I did step by step.